shoffles/HealthCareSystem412/README.md

 And now our databases are set up for the application!

 *There may be an issue regarding a missing jar file.
-To fix this right click on the project in netbeans, go to properties, libraries tab, and remove the missing jar from the list.
-The application should then run.
+To fix this, right click on the project in Netbeans, go to properties, libraries tab, and remove the missing jar from the list.
+The application should then run.*

 ## Database Schema

+Database Schema created and organized by Konnor Sidler

 #### Table: appuser
 ##### user_id
 This value is auto generated upon saving to the table, and is the primary key of the table as well as a foreign key in the other two tables